If you’re seeking a warm welcome on the Southern Gold Coast, then look no further than Café All Sorts.

 Beach trade starts as the sun rises, with the crowd-pleasing medium roast Fonzie Abbott coffee available from 6am.
 Fresh juices ($8) carry names such as The Antioxidant, Green Envy, Blood & Liver Cleanser, Hangover Detox and Immune Booster, promising a healthy lifestyle.

 Breakfast is a bestseller in the café with a great range of dishes.
-From the ‘brekkie deal’ free-range Bacon, egg and cheese wrap with coffee for $10 to Convent eggs, favourites such as Avo smash and açai bowls, the Byron Bay Haloumi rosti stack with veg and two free-range eggs, or the plant-based Sweet potato, red lentil and kale fritters topped with avocado, field mushrooms and cashew cream sauce, there’s something for everyone, including plenty of gluten-free and vegetarian options.
+From the ‘brekkie deal’ free-range Bacon, egg and cheese wrap with coffee to Convent eggs, favourites such as Avo smash and açai bowls, the Byron Bay Haloumi rosti stack with veg and two free-range eggs, or the plant-based Sweet potato, red lentil and kale fritters topped with avocado, field mushrooms and cashew cream sauce, there’s something for everyone, including plenty of gluten-free and vegetarian options.
 Generously sized, the meals carry the flavours of real food.

 Always looking out for local fresh produce, Katrina sources from local suppliers.
 Sustainability is key, the café serving kingfish, snapper, blue-eye cod and marlin from local fishermen as Fish of the Day.
 From healthy to different, there are all sorts of choices.
 We’re tucking into a Garlic prawns and smoked chorizo salad as the slow-cooked beef rendang fries catches my eye – a great cold weather option.
-The Grazing Platter for Two ($30) is an invitation to BYO, relaxing over lunch with a view of the beach.

 As big development borders either side of Kirra Beach, Café All Sorts sits in between in a sweet spot, a friendly neighbourhood hub of a café that makes Kirra residents very lucky indeed.

 Drop into Café All Sorts.
 It may well become your second home!